Friday (Rebecca Black song): Other versions and performances

 On April 1, 2011, "Friday" was performed by Stephen Colbert, Jimmy Fallon, Taylor Hicks, and the Roots on Late Night with Jimmy Fallon.
 The New York Knicks City Dancers joined in.
 Jimmy Fallon released "Friday" as part of his 2012 Warner Records album, Blow Your Pants Off, which featured high-profile acts such as Paul McCartney and Bruce Springsteen.
 The album won Best Comedy Album at the 2013 Grammy Awards.

-U.S.-born Chinese artist Dawen Wang (王大文 (Wáng Dàwén)) made a popular Mandarin cover of Rebecca Black's "Friday", which become a viral runaway hit in 2011.
+U.S.-born Chinese artist Dawen Wang (王大文 (Wáng Dàwén)) made a popular Mandarin cover of "Friday", which become a viral runaway hit in 2011.

 The song has also been covered in a recording by Richard Cheese, and live in concerts by Todd Rundgren, Odd Future, Nick Jonas, and Justin Bieber.
 Singer Katy Perry performed the song on selected dates during her California Dreams Tour, including at the Rod Laver Arena, Newcastle Entertainment Centre, TD Garden, Air Canada Centre and the 1stBank Center.
 During the concert of August 5 at the Nokia Theatre L.A.
-Live, Rebecca Black joined Perry onstage, performing the song as a duet.
+Live, Black joined Perry onstage, performing the song as a duet.

 Numerous parodies of "Friday" have been uploaded to YouTube and have become viral in their own right.
 Conan O'Brien and Andy Richter also made a joint parody entitled "Thursday" on the Conan show on TBS.
 The YouTube phenomenon Bad Lip Reading was launched when an anonymous music and video producer replaced the audio to the "Friday" video with new music and lyrics about gang fighting.
 Gang Fight", released in March 2011, earned Bad Lip Reading a million hits and thousands of subscribers, with many spoofs soon following.

 Black appears as herself in the music video of Perry's single "Last Friday Night (T.G.I.F.)".
 She appears as the host of a party in the house next door to that of "Kathy Beth Terry".
 At the end of the video, "Terry" attempts to blame the excesses of the party (which had subsequently moved to her own house) on Black, only for her parents (Corey Feldman and Debbie Gibson) to disbelieve her.